xmartlabs/xl-blog/blogs/testinguy-2024-embracing-ai-without-fear.md

 ## To sum up: Seize the AI Advantage

 Attending the event gave us some precious insights into how AI can seriously boost our work, and we realized that now is the prime time to dive into AI training while it's still in its early stages.
 Plus, it gave us peace of mind—robots aren't taking our jobs (at least for now 😅).
 We'd also like to highlight the event itself and the effort the TestingUy organization put into making this a top-notch event, where everything works smoothly, and you are just focused on absorbing the quality knowledge they're putting in front of you.

+👀﻿ PS.
+You can find this year's talks on [TestingUy's YouTube Channel](https://www.youtube.com/c/TestingUy)!

+At Xmartlabs, we're fully dedicated to AI innovation, building projects such as lanthorn.ai and our latest endeavor: a sign language practice assist system.

 At Xmartlabs, we're fully dedicated to AI innovation, building projects such as [lanthorn.ai](http://lanthorn.ai/) and our latest endeavor: [a sign language practice assist system](https://blog.xmartlabs.com/blog/machine-learning-sign-language-recognition/).